pedrohasselmann/shapeimager/README.rst

 for scientific purposes.
 The tool simulates surfaces at varied observational settings, mimicking the conditions in which the data were originally obtained.

-The main goal is to provide the list of facets that fall inside a given pixel or spectral acquisition and get the incidence, emergence, azimuth and phase angles of the facets in that spot.
+The main goal is to provide a detailed and precise list of facets that fall inside a given pixel or spectral acquisition, and then, to be able to recover the facet's incidence, emergence, azimuth and phase angles inside that spot.

+The procedure is extremely crutial for Bi-directional reflectance distribution analysis of varied terrain ans soils.

-Shapeimager is simulator but also works as a "mesh texturing" where every measurement is match with their corresponding facets.
+Shapeimager is mainly an image simulator, but also works as a "mesh texturing" where every measurement is match with their corresponding facets, thus can be used for reproducing RGB images of the body in varied perpectives.

 Requirements
 ------------

-Shapeimager 0.0.1 is built on Python 2.7 using the following packages:
+Shapeimager 0.1 is built on Python 3.8 using the following packages:

   - Numpy >1.15
-  - Pandas 0.24
+  - Pandas >1.0
   - Scipy >1.2
-  - Cython 3.0
+  - Cython >0.29
-  - Astropy 4.0
+  - Astropy >4.0
-  - SpiceyPy 2.0 written by `AndrewAnnex <https://github.com/AndrewAnnex/SpiceyPy>`__  (NASA NAIF/SPICE)
+  - SpiceyPy >2.0 written by `AndrewAnnex <https://github.com/AndrewAnnex/SpiceyPy>`__  (NASA NAIF/SPICE)
-  - Shapeimager comes with adapted and incorporated `PyPDS <https://github.com/RyanBalfanz/PyPDS>`__.
+  - Shapeimager comes with adapted and incorporated `PyPDS <https://github.com/RyanBalfanz/PyPDS>`__ for Python 3.8.

-The module "Viewer" will require:
+The module "Viewer" is optional and will require:

   - Mayavi 4.6
   - PyQt 4 or 5
   - wxPython 3.0

-Soon support for Python 3.

 Publications with Shapeimager